tommasorigon/India-SequentiaLogit/data-cleaning.md

 dataset$child <- factor(dataset$child,levels=levels(dataset$child)[c(3,1,2)])
 ```

-The variable `method` is the response variable, which is composed by the following levels:
+The variable `method` is the response variable, and is composed by the following levels:

 - `1.
 No contraceptive method`
 - `2.
 Sterilization`.
 Includes female sterilization, hysteroctomy and male sterilization.
 - `3.
 Natural methods`.
 Includes periodic abstinence and withdrawal
 - `4.
 Modern methods`.
 Includes condom, copper T/IUD, diaphgram / jelly, injectible contraception and oral pill

+See Section 1.1 of the paper for a justification on the definition of these four categories.
+The `R` code to create the final response variable is:

 ```r
 # Converting variable into a factor